BDX-town/Akkoma/docs/docs/administration/CLI_tasks/database.md

 - `--limit` - limits how many remote posts get pruned.
 This limit does **not** apply to any of the follow up jobs.
 If wanting to keep the database load in check it is thus advisable to run the standalone `prune_orphaned_activities` task with a limit afterwards instead of passing `--prune-orphaned-activities` to this task.
 - `--prune-orphaned-activities` - Also prune orphaned activities afterwards.
 Activities are things like Like, Create, Announce, Flag (aka reports)...
 They can significantly help reduce the database size.
 - `--prune-pinned` - Also prune pinned posts; keeping pinned posts does not suffice to protect their threads from pruning, even when using `--keep-threads`.
     Note, if using this option and pinned posts are pruned, they and their threads will just be refetched on the next user update.
 Therefore it usually doesn't bring much gain while incurring a heavy fetch load after pruning.
+    One exception to this is if you already need to use a relatively small `--limit` to keep downtime mangeable or even being able to run it without downtime.
+Retaining pinned posts adds a mostly constant overhead which will impact repeated runs with small limit much more than one full prune run.
 - `--vacuum` - Run `VACUUM FULL` after the objects are pruned.
 This should not be used on a regular basis, but is useful if your instance has been running for a long time before pruning.

 ## Prune orphaned activities from the database